Teksta versija

 6. [22 June 2005]

-7. Section 2, Paragraph two, Clause 3 of this Law which stipulates that the Law shall not be applicable to the exchange of State or local government land parcels if a State or local government land parcel is used as a compensation shall come into force on 1 January 2007.
+7. Section 2, Paragraph two, Clause 3 of this Law which stipulates that the Law shall not be applicable to the exchange of State or local government plots of land if a State or local government plot of land is used as a compensation shall come into force on 1 January 2007.

 [1 December 2005]